 Format Document command

-In Visual Studio 2017 version 15.8 and later, you can configure the Format Document command (Edit > Advanced > Format Document) to perform additional code cleanup on a file, such as remove and sort usings or apply code-style preferences.
+You can configure the Format Document command (Edit > Advanced > Format Document) to perform additional code cleanup on a file, such as remove and sort usings or apply code-style preferences.
 You can define which settings you want Format Document to apply on the Formatting options page.

 Code cleanup respects settings configured in an .editorconfig file, or lacking that rule or file, those set in Tools > Options > Text Editor > C# > [Code Style or Formatting].